 Found in a premium early-season set, the Aaron Judge rookie in 2017 Tribute is grouped with nine other RC players in a subset that averages two per case.
 Judge is also in the main Tribute Autographs insert with a hard-signed card numbered to 199 copies, and several color parallels of increasing rarity.

-Loaded with low-numbered hits, 2017 Topps Triple Threads did not forget the Aaron Judge rookie cards.
-Part of the Base Rookie and Future Phenom Autographed Relic subset, the Judge card is limited to 99 copies, but there are also several tiers of numbered parallels.
-However, there is a wait on the live card since it was issued in packs as a redemption.
+Loaded with low-numbered hits, 2017 Topps Triple Threads did not forget the Aaron Judge rookie cards but it was issued as a redemption.
+Part of the Base Rookie and Future Phenom Autographed Relic subset, the Judge card is limited to 99 copies and there are also several tiers of numbered parallels.

 Adding to that and coinciding with his actual MLB debut in the prior year, 2016 Topps Now Baseball provides some popular call-up choices.